Jim Low - singer/songwriter

 From pyramids and sphinx.”

-The poem suggests that Shirley’s stone creations came at considerable cost to his health.
+The poem suggests that Shirley's stone creations came at considerable cost to his health.
 During their construction, he was “growing weaker”.
-Sadly Private Shirley only survived another couple of years, dying in 1929.
+Sadly Private Shirley only survived another couple of years, dying on 27 August 1929.
 The poem also includes a poignant reference to Lady Davidson Home and its bushland setting.

 “A Soldier’s Home his dwelling